jcrohde/netObservator/README.md

 connected with.

-After sniffing information about all packets can be displayed and stored in XML files.
+After sniffing information about all packets can be displayed and stored in .pcap files.
 These slices can be displayed after sniffing.

 You can search on these files and visualize information you have got by sniffing.
 Moreover you can also edit filters for sniffing.